simon8029/canechair.snippets/README.md

 Snippets for javascript full stack development on VS Code.

-Currently focus on NodeJs, MongoDB, Mongoose, Express, Angular (so called ME(A)N Stack. but anyway, others are on the road).
+Currently focus on Angular, Express, NodeJs, Mongoose, MongoDB, Mongoose (so called ME(A)N Stack. but anyway, others are on the road).